CMakousky/Bookstore_Landing/README.md

 3. Be able to scroll through different categories with cursor.
 See Kalana's example.
 This may be more of a mobile feature.
 Consider developing primarily for mobile.
 4. Have a special page for educators.
 See Kalana's example.
 5.

+Delegation of tasks

+Christopher - Feature: Click on small image, image enlarges to more info like description and ability to add to cart

+Brody - Featured Products/ Best Sellers

+Thida - Nav Bar/Footer maybe

+Kalana - Search Bar/Advanced Gear icon